 Where possible, facilities and amenities developed for tourists should also be made available to members of the local community.
-In some locations, visitor spending can make the difference in ensuring viability of community services and facilities, such as local shops and village halls.
-Use of such services by tourists should be encouraged through information, events, etc.
+In some locations, visitor spending can make a difference in ensuring the viability of community services and facilities, such as local shops and village halls.
+The use of such services by tourists should be encouraged through information, events, etc.